zendesk/demo_apps/Bestpractices.md

 * Do not try to create your own Handlebarsjs helper, it is not possible at this stage.

-* Make sure your framework version is up to date
+* Make sure your framework version is up to date.

-* Make sure you define an App version
+* Make sure you define an App version.

-* Do not define any object outside the main returned object, ever
+* Do not define any object outside the main returned object, ever.

 ## Zendesk Apps: Best Practices

-* Define CSS in `app.css`, instead of leaving them in the templates
+* Define CSS in `app.css`, instead of leaving them in the templates.

 * Put constants in an object (e.g. resource) like the following.